Call for input: report to the UN General Assembly on "just transition" - people in poverty and sustainable development

 The Special Rapporteur greatly appreciates the efforts that go into making such contributions and looks forward to reading the submissions.

 How to send your written submission to the Special Rapporteur?

 ‘Input for Just Transition report’.
 Kindly send your submission as an attachment to an email.

-By default, all submissions will be treated as confidential and the issues raised will not be attributed to specific individuals or organizations.
+By default, all submissions will be treated as confidential and the issues raised will not be attributed to specific individuals or organisations.
 However, if you would like your submission to be published on the website of the Special Rapporteur, please explicitly indicate your consent to publication in your submission.

-The Special Rapporteur's report will be presented to the UN General Assembly in October 2019 and will be made public around the same time.
+The Special Rapporteur's report will be presented to the UN General Assembly in October 2020 and will be made public around the same time.

 Media inquiries, including requests to attend the presentation of the thematic report at the General Assembly in New York, may be directed to Junko Tadaki (email@example.com) and Patricia Varela (firstname.lastname@example.org).